Christian Wulff: Personal life

 Christian Wulff met his first wife, lawyer Christiane Vogt (born 1961), when they were both law students in Osnabrück in 1983.
 They married in March 1988, and have a daughter, Annalena (born 1993).
 In June 2006, Wulff announced their divorce.
-Wulff subsequently married Bettina Körner (born 1973 in Hannover), on 21 March 2008 at a ceremony in Castle Herrenhausen, near Hannover.
-She has a son Leander Balthasar (2003) from a previous relationship.
-On 12 May 2008, gave birth to their first child together, a boy named Linus.
+Wulff subsequently married Bettina Körner (born 1973), on 21 March 2008 at a ceremony in Castle Herrenhausen, near Hannover.
+She has a son Leander Balthasar (born 2003) from a previous relationship.
+On 12 May 2008, she gave birth to their first child together, a boy named Linus.
 Wulff and second wife Bettina announced their separation in January 2013, and he moved out of their Hannover home.
 They started divorce proceedings in March 2015, but reconciled a mere two months thereafter.
 They separated a second time in 2018.